petedejoy/documentation/v2/clickstream/destinations/mixpanel.md

 With that, you're set!
 Your data should start flowing almost immediately.

-Click on `View Your Data` back in the Mixpanel UI to start exploring!
+Click on `View Your Data` back in the Mixpanel UI to start exploring.

 ### Things to Note.